JonahEgashira/gemini-github-pages/cf-worker/README.md

 - `GET /api/messages?limit=50&cursor=` → returns `{ items, cursor }`
 - `DELETE /api/messages/:id` (admin only, header `Authorization: Bearer <ADMIN_TOKEN>`)

+### Likes (KV-based)

+- `POST /api/messages/:id/like` → increments like count, returns `{ id, likes, liked: true }`
+- `DELETE /api/messages/:id/like` → decrements like count, returns `{ id, likes, liked: false }`
+- `GET /api/messages` now includes `likes` per item.

+Notes:
+- Per-user duplication is limited via a cookie `uid` scoped to the Worker origin.
+The browser must send credentials to the Worker; see the example front-end in `board.html` using `credentials: 'include'` for like/unlike.
+- This simple KV approach is eventually consistent and may drop increments under rare concurrent updates.
+For strict atomicity, migrate the like counter to Durable Objects or D1.

 Quick start
 1) Install Wrangler (optional global):
    - `npm i -D wrangler`